Is SEO Still Relevant in 2020?

 Use tools to discover relevant keywords

 Successful SEO campaigns begin with keyword research.
-And keyword research tools, such as Keyword Tool, Ubersuggest, and SEMrush, allow you to pinpoint keywords and phrases that people search online to discover your business.
+And keyword research tools, such as Keyword Tool, KeywordsFX, and SEMrush, allow you to pinpoint keywords and phrases that people search online to discover your business.

 This will help you to create pages that attract traffic to your website and help you earn more customers.